-This is the second part of our two-installment blog post answering question our law firm often receives about sinkholes and sinkhole insurance claims.
+This is the second part of our two-installment blog post answering questions our law firm often receives about sinkholes and sinkhole insurance claims.
 While this blog answers many questions, the outcome of any particular claim will be based on its own unique facts and circumstances.
-If you have concerns because your home has been damaged by sinkhole activity, you should speak to an experienced Miami insurance claims attorney.
+If you have concerns because your home has been damaged by sinkhole activity, you should speak to an experienced insurance claims attorney.

 If your home has been damaged by sinkhole activity, you need to provide timely notice to your insurance carrier to protect your right to pursue an insurance claim.
 The insurer has a duty to undertake a thorough investigation, but the investigation cannot commence until you notify your insurer of your sinkhole claim.
 Further, a delay in providing notice will often be asserted by the insurer as a basis for denying a claim.

 Insurance companies use a multitude of excuses to deny sinkhole claims.
-One of the most common grounds for denying such a claim is to hire an expert to prepare a report indicating the cause of the damage is something other than sinkhole activity.
+One of the most common grounds for denying such a claim is to hire an expert to prepare a report indicating that the cause of the damage is something other than sinkhole activity.
 An expert might indicate that the cause of the damage is “earth movement” or “shrink-swell clays,” which are not covered by the policy.
 These conclusions are frequently based on inadequate investigations that conveniently favor the insurer.
 Insurers routinely attempt to provide undervalued settlements or cheap and unsatisfactory repair options.

 There are a number of signs of sinkhole activity even if you do not have a large crater on your property.
 Examples of these types of evidence include:

-- Slanting trees, fence posts and other objects
+- Slanting trees, fence posts, and other objects

 - Circular patches of wilting foliage

-- Cracks in flat surfaces like floor slabs, walls and pavement
+- Cracks in flat surfaces like floor slabs, walls, and pavement

 - Pooling of waters in small quasi-ponds after a storm where water does not typically accumulate